1. Our Commitment

 Given the nature of the financial services that we provide, you will not generally be able to deal on an anonymous basis with us.

-We will use your personal information for the main purpose of providing financial services to you.
-If considered appropriate we may also use your personal information for internal communication purposes such as sending you research, newsletters and notifying you of new products and services that may be suitable to meet your financial objectives, unless you have notified us that you do not wish to receive such communications.
+We will use your personal information for the main purpose of providing and co-ordinating financial services to you.
+If considered appropriate we may also use your personal information for internal communication purposes such as sending you notifications of new products and services that may be suitable to meet your financial needs and objectives, unless you have notified us that you do not wish to receive such communications.

 We will only disclose personal information to third parties carrying out functions on behalf of Cashel on a confidential basis, including for example: